linqinluli/MEDO/README.md

 This is the simulation code for MEDO and other swap algorithms.
 We inplement algorithms including MEDO, V6d, Linux, LinuxParallel, MGLRU.

-MEDO: The algorithm proposed by us.
+**MEDO**: The algorithm proposed by us.
 It is the subsystem of cloud memory pool.
 MEDO manges the data offloading of the memory node in the memory pool.

-V6d: Vienyard.
+**V6d** ([Vineyard](https://v6d.io/)): Vienyard.
 An in-memory data sharing system.
 We implement V6d's data spill algorithm.
 It is a single-LRU object-based algorithm.

-Linux: The old Linux swap mechanism.
+**Linux** ([Linux swap](https://docs.kernel.org/mm/swap.html)): The old Linux swap mechanism.
 It is a single-LRU page-based algorithm.

-LinuxParallel: The parallel version of Linux swap mechanism.
+**LinuxParallel**: The parallel version of Linux swap mechanism.
 We implement the Linux swap with parallel data swap in and out for comparison.
 It is a single-LRU page-based algorithm.

-MGLRU: The newest Linux swap mechanism.
+**MGLRU** ([Linux MGLRU](https://docs.kernel.org/admin-guide/mm/multigen_lru.html)): The newest Linux swap mechanism.
 It is a multi-LRU page-based algorithm.

 ## Directory Structure
 ```